-In our example, we use one of the builtin configurations that enables RWT and parameterizes the values for the <receive_port> and public_address property using XML configuration variables.
-This way allows you to reuse the configuration with different values for each deployed Cloud Discovery Service instance.
+In our Example: Using RTI Real-Time WAN Transport, we use one of the builtin configurations that enables Real-Time WAN Transport and parameterizes the value for the receive_port> property using XML configuration variables.
+This allows you to reuse the configuration with different values for each deployed Cloud Discovery Service instance.

 Note: With the above configuration, if CDS is behind a NAT-enabled router, the host_port must be the same as the public_port.
 If you want to use a different public_port, it will be necessary to configure the property dds.transport.UDPv4_WAN.builtin.comm_ports.
-For additional information on this property, see the Real-Time WAN Transport in the Core Libraries User's Manual.
+For additional information on this property, see Real-Time WAN Transport in the Core Libraries User's Manual.